 A DCFS investigation can have a major and lasting effect on your life in the following ways:

 It is important to work with a skilled attorney in order to ensure you are following the appropriate process, including wading through all of the associated DCFS forms.
-Chuck Bretz & Associates has a proven track record of success in protecting clients’ rights throughout Will County DCFS investigations.
+Bretz, Flynn & Associates has a proven track record of success in protecting clients’ rights throughout Will County DCFS investigations.
 Call us today at (815) 740-1545 to learn more.